Shanghai-Bill/react-redux-bootstrap-box/README.md

-# React & Redux Truffle Box
+# React, Redux & Bootstrap Truffle Box

-This box comes with everything you need to start using smart contracts from a react redux app.
+This box comes with everything you need to start using smart contracts from a react redux app with bootstrap 4.

 ## Installation